-How Ariyaratne became a household name is well understood when going through the material available in the Peace Museum.
-Honorary degrees conferred by numerous universities and testimonials of appreciation from rural communities are found side by side in the museum.
+When going through the material available in the Peace Museum, it is well understood how Ariyaratne became a household name.
+Honorary degrees conferred on him by numerous universities and testimonials of appreciation from rural communities are found side by side in the museum.

 - The King Baudouin Award bestowed by King Baudouin of Belgium